marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/occommands.md

 At certain parts of the install of cloud paks, you may need to get a login token and give to daffy.
 This will show you how to do this.

-1) Login to our cluster
+1) Login to our cluster UI
 ???
 Info "Screenshot"

     <img src='../images/oclogin-0.jpg'   align="top" style = "float">